-You are at my new website — a site intended to be more simplistic.
+Welcome to my website — a site intended to be simplistic, easy to read, and privacy respecting.
 Here is where I post my thoughts and how-tos on technology and anything else I feel like commenting on.

 Let's get this part out of the way now.
 Click here to read it.
 I promise you'll like it.

+Bloat sucks.
 I wanted to eliminate the bloat that is WordPress and all other easy-to-use WYSIWYG editors.
 I also wanted to eliminate all tracking and metrics as well.
 Go ahead, right-click and view the source of any page here.
-I used to have an official blog that I kept for about ten years using WordPress.
-Several months ago, I deleted it because I was sick of all the crap on it — not my content that is, but all the extra crap that comes with WordPress themes.
+I used to have a WordPress blog that I kept for about ten years before switching to my own hosting solution.
+I deleted it because I was sick of all the crap on it — not my content that is, but all the extra crap that comes with WordPress and it's themes.
 Finding a template I liked was painful, and I changed the look often.
 I kept wanting a simple and easy to read format and never found one I liked.
 I also wanted a site that didn't have a bunch of crap code that slowed download times.
 I hate pretty much every website that I visit that are full of scripts, trackers, and all sorts of other crap and worst of all, ads!.
 Why can't we have a web that is simple to use, navigate, and read without it reading us?

-With this new site of mine, I plan on doing my best to keep it simple and to suck less.
+With this site of mine, I plan on doing my best to keep it simple and to suck less.
 I don't want useless or malformed code on here anywhere, and that means that I have to code the whole site by hand and that's fine by me.
-I haven't coded HTML or CSS since the late 1990s, so I have a lot to learn, and that's cool by me.
-I manually write every page on this site in Vim, a simple, yet extensible terminal-based text editor.
-Then I check every page in either an HTML, CSS or RSS checker to validate them and ensure they meet all current standards.
+I haven't coded HTML since the late 1990s, so I had to re-learn a few things, and that's cool by me.
+I manually write every page on this site in Vim, or rather NeoVim.
+Then I check every page in an HTML, or RSS checker to validate them and ensure they meet all current standards.

 Yeah, I'm saying it, pictures are bloat on websites.
-I no longer intend on putting pictures up on my site and instead want to keep it all text-based.
+I will no longer add pictures on my site and instead will keep it all text-based.
 I want the website to be speedy and easy to read.
 As we say in the Marine Corps, "high speed, low drag."
 I know some people like pictures, and that's fine.
-I'm going to offer blog articles from my old website which had photos with them be provided on the article page at the bottom as a downloadable pdf.
+I'm going to offer blog articles from my old website, which had photos on them, as a downloadable pdf at the bottom of the articles.
 That way, you can see the article as they were initially.
 How-to articles with photos will be helpful where pictures are necessary to help understand what is happening, and will be available to download as pdf as well.